Ecogenomics/GTDBTk/README.md

 * \<prefix\>.filtered.tsv: list of genomes with an insufficient number of amino acids in MSA

 Classify step:
- * \<prefix>.summary.tsv: classification of user genomes based on the FastANI, RED values, and pplacer.
-This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend plus additional information regarding the criteria used to classify a genome
+ * \<prefix>.summary.tsv: classification of user genomes based on their placement in the reference tree, relative evolutionary divergence, and ANI to reference genomes.
+This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend plus additional information regarding the criteria used to assign genomes (see below)
-* \<prefix>.classification_pplacer.tsv: classification of user genomes based only on pplacer
+* \<prefix>.classification_pplacer.tsv: classification of user genomes based only on their pplacer placement in the reference tree
-* \<prefix>.classify.tree: reference tree in Newick format containing all user genomes placed with pplacer in the GTDB-Tk reference tree
+* \<prefix>.classify.tree: reference tree in Newick format containing user genomes placed with pplacer
-* \<prefix>.red_dictionary: median RED values for taxonomic ranks
+* \<prefix>.red_dictionary.tsv: median RED values for taxonomic ranks

-## Validating Species Assignments
+## Validating Species Assignments with Average Nucleotide Identity

 The GTDB-Tk uses [FastANI](https://github.com/ParBLiSS/FastANI) to estimate the average nucleotide identity (ANI) between genomes.
-Species assignments are made using an ANI criteria of 95%.
-Information about species assignments can be found in the \<prefix>.fastani_results.tsv output file.
+GTDB-Tk reports reference genomes with an ANI <=95% to a query genome and uses the closest reference genome to validate species assignments.

 ## De Novo Workflow
 **under active development**
-The *de novo* workflow infers a new tree containing all user supply and GTDB-Tk reference genomes.
+The *de novo* workflow infers a new tree containing all user supplied and GTDB-Tk reference genomes.
 The classify workflow is recommended for obtaining taxonomic classifications, and this workflow only recommended if a *de novo* tree is desired.
 This workflow consists of five steps: *identify*, *align*, *infer*, *root*, and *decorate*.
 The *identify* and *align* steps are the same as in the classify workflow.
 The *infer* step uses [FastTree](http://www.microbesonline.org/fasttree/) with the WAG+GAMMA models to calculate a *de novo* tree.
 This tree is then rooted using a user specified outgroup and decorated with the GTDB taxonomy.

 The *de novo* workflow can be run as follows:
 ```